Meet Kate Clark

 Hi, I'm Kate!

-I specialize in working with people who feel stuck in restrictive eating patterns, food-related anxiety, and sensory-driven food challenges.
-I help my clients expand their food choices, build confidence around eating, and make meals feel less stressful—without pressure or judgment.
+I specialize in working with people who feel stuck in restrictive eating patterns, food-related anxiety, or sensory-driven food challenges.
+My goal is to make eating feel less overwhelming, more manageable, and ultimately more joyful—without pressure, judgment, or a one-size-fits-all approach.

 How We Can Work Together

-I see clients in person at Mind Belly Soul Nutrition’s Center City office and virtually in Pennsylvania, New Jersey, New York, and Delaware.
-Whether you need hands-on support or the flexibility of virtual care, I’m here to meet you where you are.
+I see clients both in-person at Mind Belly Soul Nutrition’s Center City office and virtually in several states.
+Whether you prefer hands-on in-person guidance or the convenience of virtual care, I’m committed to meeting you where you are.

 Does This Sound Like You?

-You avoid certain foods because you’re afraid of choking or gagging.
-Even just thinking about certain textures makes your throat feel tight.
+They avoid certain foods because they’re afraid of choking or gagging.
+Even just thinking about certain textures makes them anxious.

-You have little to no interest in eating.
-You forget to eat, feel full quickly, or simply don’t feel motivated to eat, even when you know you should.
+They have little to no interest in eating.
+They forget to eat, feel full quickly, or don’t feel motivated to eat, even when they know they should.

-You feel intense anxiety around vomiting (emetophobia), which makes you avoid foods you associate with getting sick.
-Maybe you only eat “safe” foods and feel panicked at the thought of trying something new.
+They feel intense anxiety around vomiting (emetophobia), which makes them avoid foods they associate with getting sick.
+Maybe they only eat "safe" foods and feel panicked at the thought of trying something new.

-Mealtimes feel like a constant battle, whether it's with yourself or with your child.
-You want to eat (or want them to eat), but it just feels too hard.
+Mealtimes feel like a constant battle.
+You want them to eat, but it just feels too hard.

-If any of this sounds familiar, you’re not alone—and you don’t have to figure it out on your own.
+If any of this sounds familiar, you’re not alone—and you don’t have to navigate it alone, either.

 Qualifications: